Serbian Patriarchate of Peć: Early Modern Period (1557–1766)

+According to British historian Frederick Anscombe, there was "no ethnic monopoly on appointment to supposedly national church positions" in the Patriarchate of Peć and the Archbishopric of Ohrid during the Ottoman era, due to the substantial expansion of their boundaries compared to the medieval period.
+He also added that, for this reason, those ecclesiastical institutions were supposed to have "no ethnic nature at that time, neither formally, nor in practice".

-For Christian Serbs in Ottoman Empire, the renewed Serbian Patriarchate was a religious and national symbol that substituted for their long-lost state.
+However, it is a fact that the patriarchs of Peć were usually Serbs (except in times of crises in Serbian-Turkish relations) and were formal successors of Saint Sava, the first Serbian archbishop, retaining the title of patriarchs “of all Serbs”.
+Furthermore, for Christian Serbs in Ottoman Empire, the renewed Serbian Patriarchate was a religious and national symbol that substituted for their long-lost state.
 Therefore, the Patriarchate could not stand aside of political events and some of its leaders participated in local uprisings against Turkish rule.
 In the time of Serbian Patriarch Jovan Kantul (1592–1614), the Ottoman Turks took the remains of first Serbian Archbishop Saint Sava from the monastery of Mileševa to the Vračar hill in Belgrade, where they were burned by Sinan Pasha on a stake to intimidate the Serbs in the time of the Banat Uprising (1594).
 The present-day Temple of Saint Sava in Belgrade was later built on the place where his remains were burned.

-According to British historian Frederick Anscombe, who praised works of Noel Malcolm on the history of Kosovo, there was "no ethnic monopoly on appointment to supposedly national church positions" in the Patriarchate of Peć and the Archbishopric of Ohrid.
-He also added that those ecclesiastical institutions "had no ethnic nature at that time, neither formally, nor in practice" and therefore placed "Serbian" and "Bulgarian" names in brackets.

 The turning point in the history of the Serbian Patriarchate was marked by the events of the Austro-Turkish war (1683–1699).
 During the war years, relations between Muslims and Christians in European provinces of the Turkish Empire were greatly radicalized.
-As a result of Turkish oppression, destruction of monasteries and violence against the non-Muslim civilian population, Serbian Christians and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689 and again in 1737 under Serbian Patriarch Arsenije IV.
-In the following punitive campaigns, Turkish armies conducted many atrocities against local Christian populations in Serbian regions, resulting in Great Migrations of the Serbs.
+As a result of Turkish oppression, destruction of monasteries and violence against the non-Muslim civilian population, Serbian Christians and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689.
+In the following punitive campaigns, Turkish armies conducted many atrocities against local Christian populations in Serbian regions, resulting in the Great Migration of the Serbs.